deltaswapio/deltaswap/node/pkg/watchers/near/README.md

 	* tx_proc_queue_full: The transaction processing queue is full but there are new transaction.
 This means that the Phylax is not able to catch up with block production on NEAR.
 This is a critical error that needs to be investigated. `chunk_id` is the ID of the chunk from which all or some transactions have been dropped.
 	* obsv_req_received: Observation request received
 	* info_process_tx: Transaction processing is being attempted.
 This is done for all transactions on NEAR, so we only log this with debugging level.
 Log fields: `tx_hash`.
-	* wormhole_event: A Wormhole event is being processed
+	* deltaswap_event: A Wormhole event is being processed
-	* wormhole_event_success: A Wormhole event has been successfully processed
+	* deltaswap_event_success: A Wormhole event has been successfully processed
 	* watcher_behind: The NEAR watcher fell behind too much and skipped blocks.
 	* height: The highest height of a block from which at least one transaction has been processed.
 Includes `height`.
 	* block_poll: A block has been successfully polled.
 Includes `height`.